ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0007-error-handling-and-status-codes.md

 See [JSON-API](https://jsonapi.org/format/#errors)

-> Error objects MUST be returned as an array keyed by errors in the top level of a JSON:API document.
+> Error objects **MUST** be returned as an array keyed by errors in the top level of a JSON:API document.

 Below are some of the suggested response members

+The following members are required:

+* status
+* code
+* title

 ```json
 {